crazy-max/docker-rtorrent-rutorrent/README.md

 ### Configure rTorrent session saving

 `RT_SESSION_SAVE_SECONDS` is the seconds between writing torrent information to disk.
 The default is 3600 seconds which equals 1 hour. rTorrent has a bad default of 20 minutes.
 Twenty minutes is bad for the lifespan of SSDs and greatly reduces torrent throughput.

 It is no longer possible to lose torrents added through ruTorrent on this docker container.
 Only torrent statistics are lost during a crash.
 (Ratio, Total Uploaded & Downloaded etc.)

 Higher values will reduce disk usage, at the cost of minor stat loss during a crash.
 Consider increasing to 10800 seconds (3 hours) if running thousands of torrents.

 ### rTorrent tracker scrape patch

 `RT_TRACKER_DELAY_SCRAPE` specifies whether to delay tracker announces at rTorrent startup.
 The default value is `true`.
 There are two main benefits to keeping this feature enabled:

 1) Software Stability: rTorrent will not crash or time-out with tens of thousands of trackers.
 2) Immediate Access: ruTorrent can be accessed immediately after rTorrent is started.

 ### rTorrent send receive buffers

 Overriding the default TCP rmem and wmem values for rTorrent improves torrent throughput.

-`RT_SEND_BUFFER_SIZE`: Sets default tcp wmem value for the socket.
+* `RT_SEND_BUFFER_SIZE`: Sets default tcp wmem value for the socket.
-`RT_RECEIVE_BUFFER_SIZE`: Sets default tcp rmem value for the socket.
+* `RT_RECEIVE_BUFFER_SIZE`: Sets default tcp rmem value for the socket.

-Recommended values
+Recommended values:
-`2GB of less system memory`: Reduce to 1M send and 1M receive regardless of speed.
+* `2GB of less system memory`: Reduce to 1M send and 1M receive regardless of speed.
-`4GB to 16GB of system memory`: Keep at default values of 4M send and 4M receive.
+* `4GB to 16GB of system memory`: Keep at default values of 4M send and 4M receive.
-`16GB to 32GB of system memory`: Increase to 8M send for 500Mbps speeds.
+* `16GB to 32GB of system memory`: Increase to 8M send for 500Mbps speeds.
-`32GB to 64GB of system memory`: Increase to 16M send for 1G speeds.
+* `32GB to 64GB of system memory`: Increase to 16M send for 1G speeds.
-`64GB to 128GB of system memory`: Increase to 32M send for 2.5G speeds.
+* `64GB to 128GB of system memory`: Increase to 32M send for 2.5G speeds.
-`128GB to 256GB of system memory`: Increase to 64M send for 10G speeds.
+* `128GB to 256GB of system memory`: Increase to 64M send for 10G speeds.

 Memory is better spent elsewhere except under limited circumstances for high memory and speed conditions.
 The default values should not be increased, unless both the memory and speed requirements are met.
 These values of system memory are also recommended based on the port speed for rTorrent to reduce disk usage.

 ## Upgrade